ErnestVidal1/ErnestVidal1/README.md

 - Review of Other Multi-format Outputs (e.g., HTML, EBOOK, Audiobook) (If using XML DocBook)

 ### PHASE 6: Incorporation of Author's Revisions
-- Preparation of Amendments (e.g., Images, Text, including long fragments)
+Preparation of Amendments (e.g., Images, Text, including long fragments).
+Amendment Introduction (from PDF comments or location-based text doc)
-- Amendment Introduction (from PDF comments or location-based text doc)
+- 🛠️ **Java/AcroJS PDF Comment to Master File Integrator**: Automates the process of incorporating author's corrections, given in PDF comments, back into the master editable file (Word, DocBook, etc.) from which the PDF was generated.
+Utilizes PDFBox in Java and Acrobat JavaScript (AcroJS) to make this task efficient and accurate.
+Greatly reduces manual work, especially for documents with a high volume of corrections.
+Status: Ready.

 ### PHASE 7: Post-Conversion Adjustments
 - Applicable in cases like PDF to Word conversion (e.g., for translations)